 Answer: Please click on this link for the most up-to-date information regarding graduation rate: https://healthtechnology.stonybrookmedicine.edu/programs/pt

-Answer: Many Stony Brook students are offered employment from contacts made during their clinical internships.
+Answer: Many Stony Brook students are offered employment from contacts made during their clinical experiences.
 The PT Department posts job opportunities at the request of our clinical sites and alumni on our Facebook page, "Stony Brook Physical Therapy".
 Please click on this link for the most up-to-date information regarding employment rate: https://healthtechnology.stonybrookmedicine.edu/programs/pt

 Answer: Please click on this link for the most up-to-date information regarding pass rates on the National Physical Therapy Exam (NPTE): https://healthtechnology.stonybrookmedicine.edu/programs/pt